Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 But how about the student pilots from other continents?

-I know most student pilots are yet to learn a lot about this topic—especially where this next-generation air traffic management technology is not available.
+Most student pilots have yet to learn much about this topic—especially where this next-generation air traffic management technology is unavailable.

 What is ADS-B in aviation?